Skip to main content

 Ethical empowerment marketing (without oversharing)

-Empowerment boudoir can be powerful marketing, but only when permission is specific and unpressured.
+Marketing use requires specific, written permission that is separate from delivery access.
 Do not treat sharing as part of the package.

 If a client says yes, keep the scope narrow: exactly where images may appear, whether tagging is allowed, and whether the client wants anonymity.